zhoubolei/awesome-generative-modeling/README.md

 ## Latent code to Image (StyleGAN and BigGAN types)

+SIGGRAPH20 Asia: **StyleFlow: Attribute-conditioned Exploration of StyleGAN-Generated Images using Conditional Continuous Normalizing Flows**. [paper](https://arxiv.org/pdf/2008.02401.pdf) <br>
+*comment*: embed a normalizing flow model in the latent space to support attribute-conditioned sampling and editing.
+The disentangled manipulation result is great.

 ECCV2020: **StyleGAN2 Distillation for Feed-forward Image Manipulation**. [paper](https://arxiv.org/pdf/2003.03581.pdf), [code?](https://github.com/EvgenyKashin/stylegan2-distillation)<br>
 *comment*: use InterfaceGAN pipeline to generate paired data from pretrained styleGAN, then use the paired data to train a pix2pix network.